 With HubSpot's CRM, you can run A/B and multivariate tests.
 The tools are part of HubSpot's Marketing Software and are included in the Marketing Hub Professional and Enterprise plans.
 You can use HubSpot to test landing pages that are promoted through social media.

 The CRM's drag-and-drop editor makes it easy to configure variables for tests.
-You'll have optimization features to make your page shareable and user-friendly, like social media badges.
+In addition, you’ll have optimization features to make your page shareable and user-friendly, like social media badges.
 That way, when you promote the page on socials, your followers can share them with one click.

 HubSpot's testing tool is accessible from the landing page dashboard via "Run a test" from the drop-down menu.
 From there, you can choose your test type and get started.
 If you want an easy-to-use platform that lets you create and analyze social tests, HubSpot is a great choice.